SUU-Argo/.github/ArgoCD.md

 ![](img/app.png)

 ### Test sync
+This test has been performed on the [example-app](https://github.com/SUU-Argo/argocd-example-app).

 Changes will be synced only if there are changes in the `--path` directory (in this case it's `deploy`). \
 Even if code is modified and an image is built in order to be synced it requires a new tag (avoid tagging with latest).